mesoform/Multi-Cloud-Platform-Services/docs/KUBERNETES.md

 A Service is an abstraction which defines a logical set of pods and a policy by which to access them - sometimes called a micro-service.

-The `K8S_service.tf` module is designed to create a service resource for a specified deployment or pod in an existing Kubrenetes cluster.
+The `K8S_service.tf` module is designed to create a service resource for a specified deployment or pod in an existing Kubernetes cluster.
 The parameters of the created service are described in the `service` block in `k8s.yml`, which includes the required metadata and spec parameters.
 An example of a `service` block in `k8s.yml`: